Vaginismus brings several unique challenges before and during pregnancy, but solutions are available to provide relief.

 Will vaginismus impede the vaginal delivery of a baby?

-Unresolved vaginismus will not normally impede the actual vaginal delivery process.
-Childbirth is experienced normally, the same as it would be without vaginismus, but there may be difficulties with pelvic exams and other pre/post-natal procedures, or with medical interventions to address delivery complications.
+Unresolved vaginismus will not normally impede the actual vaginal delivery process (something coming out of a woman's body doesn't cause the same effect as something trying to go into a woman's body).
+Childbirth is experienced normally, the same as it would be for those without vaginismus, but there may be difficulties with pelvic exams and other pre/post-natal procedures, or with medical interventions to address delivery complications.
 Therefore, women are encouraged to consider resolving their vaginismus prior to delivery.

 Will natural childbirth help relieve vaginismus by stretching the vaginal opening?

-Despite the significant stretching experienced in natural childbirth, untreated vaginismus will typically continue to cause ongoing problems as it results from a limbic muscle tightening reaction, not from a physical lack of size.
-Some women may experience minor improvement as a result of the birthing process, but others may see their condition worsen as a result of additional trauma or recovery pain.
+Despite the significant stretching experienced in natural childbirth, untreated vaginismus will typically continue to cause ongoing problems, as it is caused from a limbic muscle-tightening reaction, not from a physical lack of size.
+Some women may experience minor improvement resulting from the birthing process, but others may see their condition worsen as a result of additional delivery trauma or recovery pain.
+The body's limbic system may interpret the trauma or temporary pain as further confirmation of the need for involuntary protective tightening.

 Can natural childbirth trauma cause vaginismus?

-Yes, childbirth can cause vaginismus, especially if a woman has experienced physical or emotional trauma during the birth process.
+Yes, childbirth can cause vaginismus, especially if a woman has experienced physical or emotional trauma during the birth process (for example from a difficult or prolonged delivery).

-Intercourse following childbirth may be uncomfortable or painful due to temporary vaginal bruising, procedures such as episiotomies, tearing of the perineum, attempting to have intercourse before healing is complete, and/or vaginal dryness due to hormonal changes/breastfeeding.
+Intercourse following childbirth may be uncomfortable or painful as well, due to temporary vaginal bruising, procedures such as episiotomies (surgical incision to enlarge the vaginal opening quickly during delivery), tearing of the perineum (area between the vulva and anus), attempting to have intercourse before healing from childbirth is complete, and/or vaginal dryness due to hormonal changes/breastfeeding.
 Any of these types of experiences may trigger secondary vaginismus as an ongoing problem.

-It is normal to have some vaginal tenderness upon commencing intercourse after childbirth.
-However, ongoing penetration difficulties or pain may be due to vaginismus, and should be further evaluated.
+It is normal to have some vaginal tenderness when having sex after childbirth.
+However, ongoing penetration difficulties or pain may be due to vaginismus and should be further evaluated by a doctor.